 This evidence points to some serious flaws in the evolutionary psychologists’ narrative.
 If genes determine our mating preferences, how is it that these supposedly hardwired instincts erode in line with societies’ and individual’s gender-egalitarianism?

-The results from the research are clear: mating preferences among men and women look increasingly similar.
 To be fair, evolutionary psychologists acknowledge that cultural factors and local customs can affect how people choose their partners.
 But gender equality isn’t considered to be one of these factors, since even in relatively gender-equal societies, the gap between men and women’s preferences is only reduced, not eliminated.
 However, the counter-punch is that evidence of a lingering gap actually supports our case: the difference is only narrowed to the extent that gender equality is attained.
 Getting rid of it entirely would require complete gender equality, which doesn’t yet exist.

 Regrettably, traditional gender roles persist even in very egalitarian societies.
 In one Danish study, husbands whose wives out-earned them were more likely than other husbands to use erectile dysfunction medication.
 One interpretation is that the husbands felt under pressure to exhibit their virility, because they couldn’t claim the role of ‘provider’; another view was that the loss of breadwinner status somehow led to impotence.
 In another study in the US, single women downplayed their career goals and toned down their assertiveness in the hope of making themselves more desirable to men.
 However, if the importance that men attribute to women’s good education and earning prospects continues to grow, these tactics might eventually cease to be effective.